NuSTAR/nuskybgd/README.md

 http://adsabs.harvard.edu/cgi-bin/bib_query?arXiv:1403.2722

-If you use nuskbygd, please reference this paper.
+If you use `nuskybgd`, please reference this paper.

 ### Warnings: